-Do you have alternative ways to have the Considerations: hearing or meeting?
-Virtual hearings Hybrid of virtual/in-person In Chamber Hearings Hearings at the school or other location the child is comfortable (in extraordinary situations only) Use a quiet room Judicial Officer questioning to minimize trauma and assist with the focus of the proceedings; "Tell me something good."
-Judicial Officer sitting with the child or family Do you allow a child's designated support person into the courtroom/appointment with them?
-Find out who the child's support person is and allow them to be in the courtroom/office with them.
-This could include a provider or a relative who can help the child communicate and help alleviate any anxiety.
+Do you allow a child's or parent's designated support person into the courtroom/appointment with them?
+Find out who the child's or parent's support person is and allow them to be in the courtroom/office with them.
+This could include a provider, a relative, or kin who can help the child communicate and help alleviate any anxiety.
 Do you allow a child to have a special place in the courtroom?
-Consider having a safe spot within the courtroom, such as: Alternative seating (bean bag chair, egg chair, etc.) The child sitting in the jury box, if available The children walking around during the hearing Can the court adjust the time of the hearing to accommodate the child's best time of day?
-Consider having children diagnosed with Autism as the first hearing of the day to prevent long wait times or delays.
-Ask caregivers if the child has a time of day that is best for interactions and schedule the court hearing at that time.
+Consider having a safe spot within the courtroom, such as: Alternative seating (bean bag chair, egg chair, etc.) The child sitting in the jury box, if available The children walking around during the hearing Monit tor onitoring Progress ourtroom/agency have a suggestion ack?

-Me Ini tor onitoring Progress Questions Yes No Yes No Options/ Strategies/Guidelines Does your courtroom/agency have a suggestion box for feedback?
 Consider having a brief survey about the physical environment of the courthouse/agency for all participants to complete and use the results to guide changes.
-Anonymous survey with a locked box for responses Provides a built-in Continuous Quality Improvement/ Monitoring
+QR code to access an electronic survey Anonymous survey with a locked box for responses Provides a built-in Continuous Quality Improvement/ Monitoring